hturnbull93/portfolio/README.md

 Wrote a test that Sidebar renders a link to my Medium blog.
 Red.

 - Added another a tag linking to my Medium blog.

 Green.

+Now that the user stories are complete, The component can be added into the pages.
+For this I will use a Layout component.

+In `src/components/layout.spec.js`, wrote a test that the Layout component renders a Sidebar component.
+Red.

+In `src/components/layout.jsx`:

+- Wrote a stateless function component called Layout.
+- Imported Sidebar.
+- Layout renders a div that contains a Sidebar.

+Green.